• Skip to primary navigation

 Instructions

 • Slice squash horizontally into 1-2" rings.
 They'll look like donuts after you scoop out the seeds.
-I use a medium sized sharp knife.
-A paring knife will also work well.
-As long as your knife is sharp, this task will be easy to perform.
 Place squash rings on a kitchen towel, spread into one layer and sprinkle with coarse salt.
 The salt will draw out the water in the squash, so leave them to sweat.

-• In a large skillet, warm oil over medium heat and saute onion for 5 minutes until translucent.
+• In a large skillet, saute onion in olive oil or veggie broth on medium heat for 5 minutes until translucent.
 Add in garlic, carrots, celery and dried spices.
 Cook for 3 minutes and then add in the mushrooms.
 Continue to stir and cook until mushrooms soften and release their juices, about 5 minutes.

 • Stir in the lentils and walnuts, and mix well.
 Then add the wine to deglaze the skillet, scraping up any bits that have stuck to the bottom.
 Pour in the tomatoes, milk and tamari and mix well.
 Add the bay leaves and bring to a boil.
 Lower the sauce to simmer and cook for 15 minutes

-• While squash rings are roasting, check in with your sauce.
-Stir well, after the first 15 minutes are up, add ½ cup water and stir again.
+• Stir well, after the first 15 minutes are up, add ½ cup water and stir again.
 Cook for another 15 minutes over low heat. stirring occasionally to be sure nothing is sticking to the bottom of the pot.

 • Ladle sauce onto prepared spaghetti squash and serve warm.
 Sprinkle with fresh herbs, crushed red pepper and some nutritional yeast, if desired.